When it comes to selling your handmade products online, consistency is really important, especially with your photos.

-And with your hands free, you can easily move, adjust and change out your products without having to move your camera.
+Why?
+Well for one, it keeps your camera stable so you don’t have to worry about shaky hands when taking photos.
+It also keeps your hands free so you can easily move, adjust and change out your products without having to move your camera.
 This will keep your product the same distance away from your camera each time which creates more consistency in your photos.

 Plus, a tripod will also allow you to get longer exposures if needed too which is a bonus.

 Be sure to get a tripod with adjustable legs that can extend up to least 50 inches from the ground.
 These tripods will provide you with the flexibility to take photos at almost any height no matter how big or small your product is.
 Don't waste your money on mini or table tripods because they don't allow you the flexibility needed to take product photos.